Panic In The Streets 1950 – Directed by Elia Kazan who sees the world of film through a Socio-Noir lens.

 The next morning on the docks a child shows the cops where the dead body is.
 Lt Dr Clint Reed of the Public Health Service confirms that the dead man had pneumonic plague.
 In order to prevent an epidemic of catastrophic proportions, Clint and Capt.
 Warren, must hunt down the killers, and inoculate anyone who came in contact with them all in the span of 48 hours.
 This they must struggle with under secrecy, holding the news agency at bay as not to panic the public, chase off the carriers of the plague and thus create chaos in the streets.
 They are also met with resistance and suspicion by the very community, a melting pot of ethnicity they are trying to help.

-We see dock workers and the ships populated by foreigners.
+We see dock workers and ships populated by foreigners.
 We hear a comment made about the dead man being a foreigner after they bring the body on a gurney through the back hospital entrance.
 Kazan uses a semi-documentary style, constructing a neo-urban naturalistic environment.
 Framing the story on a mis en scene proscenium stage.
 We see real people going about their daily lives, along the fault lines of the surrounding class and ethnic differences in the community.

 The two medical examiners are more concerned about where and what to eat for lunch, while there’s a dead man lying on the table.
 For them it’s business as usual, they show no empathy.

 The city has taken a life, and these two medical examiners are just doing a job, while the only thought is about food and getting their needs met as a priority.
-After discussing the sexy waitress that one has his sights on, one of the guys says that it might take longer, than he expected.
-Another man comes in and asks “is that the foreigner that they brought in?”
+After discussing the sexy waitress that one has his sights on, one of the guys says that it might take longer than he expected.
+Another man comes in and asks “Is that the foreigner that they brought in?”
 Again, emphasis on otherizing this human being.

 The examiner named Cleaver orders the less attentive man to get out.
 He realizes something doesn’t look right with the body.
 Then Clint Reed is called in to look at slides.
 Photographs are snapped.
-He’s asked who else has come in contact with the body?
+He’s asked who else has come in contact with the body.
 He wants everyone inoculated.
 The FBI doesn’t have any info on the man.
-But obviously he was carrying something infectious.
+But obviously, he was carrying something infectious.
 He also wants to know if it was the bullet or the infection that killed the foreigner.

-Kazan himself a Turkish immigrant used a lot of social commentary on the American Dream, the people who live outside the context of that framework and how foreigners were treated here in the U.S. when after World War II the fear of foreigners was rampant.
-In Panic in The Streets they carry the plague.
+Kazan himself a Turkish immigrant used a lot of social commentary on the American Dream, the people who live outside the context of that framework, and how foreigners were treated here in the U.S. when after World War II the fear of foreigners was rampant.
+In Panic in The Streets, they carry the plague.
 They are dirty and suspicious.
 They represent a dangerous element.

 Clint is now sitting around a table of suits.
 He is relating a tale about a woman in 1924 who was carrying a disease that killed 26 people, who died suddenly and horribly from an outbreak.
 The disease was found to be pneumonic plague, a pulmonary form of the black death, of the middle ages.

-One of the men sitting at the table is asking “who is he” about Lt.
+One of the men sitting at the table is asking “Who is he” about Lt.
 Clint Reed.
 Reed asserts himself with authority in this room of skeptics.
 “One of the jobs of this department is to keep plagues out of this country.
 This kind of plague can be spread easily like the common cold.
 Through sneezing”